ganz125/seven_segments/README.md

 # seven_segments
- Verilog code to drive 6 digit 7 segment display
+ Six digit 7 segment display driver code for an FPGA in Verilog

 This is a short bit of Verilog code for displaying a 6 digit wide hex number on a group of 7-segment displays.
 I think the test code is actually longer than the code it's testing.  :-)